impactdotcom/impactdotcom.github.io/_posts/news/2015-01-07-description-of-the-1st-open-call-winners.md

 lang: es
 ---

-It is our pleasure to confirm that the 1st Open Call winners are officially entering the IMPACT Training program, as the last step towards a complete funding.
+It is a pleasure to finally confirm the selected projects in the First Call.
+These projects will receive funding (up to 100 thousand euros), training (a face to face intensive training and online learning) and mentoring of 6 months.

 Following is a brief description of the 20 projects which had been chosen as the most promising startups at the Jury Day Event, IMPACT´s last evaluation phase.